cloudflare/cloudflare-docs/content/magic-wan/about/traffic-steering.md

 Because ECMP is probabilistic, the algorithm routes roughly the same number of flows through each tunnel.
 However it does _not_ consider the amount of traffic already sent through a tunnel when deciding where to route the next packet.

 For example, consider a scenario with many very low-bandwidth TCP connections and one very high-bandwidth TCP connection.
 Packets for the high-bandwidth connection have the same hash and thus use the same tunnel.
-As a result, that tunnel utilizes greater bandwidth than the others.
+As a result, the high-bandwidth connection tunnel utilizes greater bandwidth than the others.

 {{<Aside type="note" header="Note">}}

-Magic WAN supports a "weight" field that you can apply to a tunnel so that a specified percentage of traffic uses that tunnel rather than other equal-cost tunnels.
+Magic WAN supports a weight field that you can apply to a tunnel so that a specified percentage of traffic uses that tunnel rather than other equal-cost tunnels.

 For example, in a scenario where you want to route 70% of your traffic through ISP A and 30% through ISP B, you can use the weight field to help achieve that.